eziors/100DaysOfSwiftUI/README.md

 # 100 Days of SwiftUI
-Developed by Paul Hudson, this free course is designed with the primary idea of teaching you the basics of SwiftUI and iOS Development, followed by a challenge of 100 days straight.
+Developed by Paul Hudson, this free course is designed with the primary idea of teaching the basics of SwiftUI and iOS Development, followed by a challenge of 100 days straight.

 For more detailed information, you can explore the course content here:[100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui)